ORIGINAL, OLD-TIME, BLUEGRASS, CELTIC MUSIC for your listening pleasure.

-Margot and Pippa first met during the dark years of KOPN, when they worked together on the Valentine House Concert series to bring guests and volunteers back up to the radio station.
+HISTORY: During the 1990s, dark years for community radio station KOPN (1973), Margot and Pippa devised the FEBRUARY HOUSE CONCERT SERIES to bring guests and volunteers back up to the station.
 Margot arranged donations of refreshments from local restaurants including Main Squeeze, the Root Cellar, Tellers, Uprise Bakery.
 Pippa arranged the music, including Thom Howard, Steve Jerrett, Tim Langen and the I (Irish) Band, Tom Verdot.
-It was so easy working with Margot, so when the house concert series came to a natural end, that we went on, with Margot as beginner on cello and Pippa as beginner on fiddle, then Laura on banjo-uke, and Emily on banjo, and Laura moved to cello, and…
+When the concert series came to its natural end, Margot (beginner on cello) and Pippa (beginner on fiddle) started swapping oldtime tunes, and other folks joined in.

 As Karen likes to say: “We are available for weddings, anniversaries, birthdays, bar mitzvahs, births, christenings, and funerals.
 We put the FUN back in funerals!”
 We play oldtime traditional American tunes, O’Carolan tunes, some ragtime, some classic 1940s tunes, generally whatever takes our fancy.
 We’ve even tried the Blue Danube at times!
 Most of all, we like to have fun.

-To bring this story up to date: That was a few years ago now.
+To bring this story up to date: That was years ago now.
 Margot’s playing with a chamber quartet, Karen’s remodeling her house, and Pippa’s working with various groups and making CDs.